simonagren/simonagren.github.io/content/posts/2019-11-25--intro-durable/index.md

 > - Send events to them while they're running.
 > - Purge instance history.

-In another blog post we will discuss more about the Client usage, how we could poll etc.
+In another blog post, we will discuss the Client usage, how we could poll, etc.

 ___

 ## Yield vs Await

-You will see me using `yield`instead of await in most cases, the exception is when I'm working directly with PnPJs. `yield` is being used in the durable functions, and here's an explanation:
+You will see me using **yield** instead of **await** in most cases, the exception is when I'm working directly with PnPJs. **yield** is being used in the durable functions, and here's an explanation:

 > In C# Durable Functions, the framework will terminate an orchestrator function before it completes if it needs to schedule async work and sleep.
 JavaScript does not have this capability, so we took advantage of using generators to move step-by-step through a function to achieve a similar "termination before completion" effect.
 Because the shim library in this repository uses generators, it uses the "yield" keyword.